tommybobbins/better_sadlamp/README.md

 # better_sadlamp

-  Write RGB colours to redis based on a Picamera colour sensor.
+  Write RGB colours to redis based on a Picamera just measuring the colour.
 This is being used to build a better daylight lamp.

 ## Install